KI7MT/git-remote-demo/README.md

 ## Add SSH Key to Bitbucket

 Log into your [Bitbucket][] account, and perform the following tasks.
-The following link am Bitbucket example.
+The following link ia Bitbucket example.
 Use it in conjunction with the commands below to setup your public key.

 - [Add SSH Key to Bitbucket][]